tarantool/doc/doc/reference/tooling/tt_cli/replicaset.rst

         If failover is ``off``, the command doesn't consider the modes of other replica set members, so there can be any number of read-write instances in one replica set.

--   ``manual`` failover mode: the command updates the :ref:`leader <configuration_reference_replicasets_name_leader>`) of the replica set to which the specified instance belongs.
+-   ``manual`` failover mode: the command updates the :ref:`leader <configuration_reference_replicasets_name_leader>` option of the replica set configuration.
 Other instances of this replica set become read-only.

 Example: